New York Sales and Use Tax & Audit Guide

 New York’s VDA lookback period: 3 years.

-In many situations, voluntary disclosures are a useful tool to reduce extended periods of past exposure.
-For example, if you should have been collecting sales tax for 10 years, the voluntary disclosure limits the lookback period to 3years.
-As a result, the benefit of doing a VDA often turns on:
+Voluntary disclosures are often a good way to cut down on long periods of past exposure.
+For example, if you should have been collecting sales tax for 10 years but didn't, the voluntary disclosure limits the lookback period (and associated liability) to 3 years.
+So, the benefit of doing a VDA usually depends on:

-- Whether the VDA limits lookback period. i.e. – you established nexus more than 3 or 4 years ago.
+- Whether the VDA would limit your lookback period. i.e. – your nexus is more than 3 years old.

 - The sales tax penalty savings is MORE than the professional fees charged for the VDA.